-I’m Clare and the Block DockTM soap dish is my invention.
-This is what drove its creation.
+Kia ora, welcome I’m Clare and the Block DockTM soap dish is my invention.

 You can probably tell I feel pretty passionate about this.

-In my corner of the battle for good over evil, there are now lots of great bar makers online and at local markets which makes choosing and using bars simple.
-Pretty much everything you use or desire is waiting for you in bar form.
-It really is a step change in our personal care options, led in many ways by our very own Ethique in New Zealand.
+In my corner of the battle for good over evil, an army of bar makers are making traction - selling online and at local markets.
+They make choosing and using bars simple.
+Pretty much everything you use or desire is waiting for you as a bar, handmade somewhere by someone.
+The solid bar market is booming, bars are the better choice once again.
+Led in many ways by Ethique, and by New Zealand's brand darling, ecostore.

 I firmly believe every bar deserves the very best storage, and every user the best bar experience.
 Whatever its purpose, size, shape or maker, there's a Block Dock to make your bar (and bank account) better.